Configuration Wizard

 Step 2: Cover Azimuth

-In the second step of the configuration wizard, specify each cover’s azimuth, aka the direction, as an angle from north.
+In this step of the configuration wizard, specify each cover’s azimuth, aka the direction, as an angle from north.
 This is necessary so that the integration can calculate when the sun is shining on a window.

 There are several online tools available to measure azimuth.
 OpenStreetMap Compass works well, as does SunCalc.
 This website has instructions for both.